KianaArpilleda/PROJECT_NEW_ARPILLEDA/README.md

 ### How I Created and Set Up the GitHub Repository ୭ ᵎᵎ 🧁

-1. **Repository Initialization:** Navigated to GitHub and created a new repository using a standardized academic naming convention (`GE4120-Arpilleda-Portfolio` / `BSN4F-Portfolio-Arpilleda`) to ensure easy identification for coursework evaluation.
+1. **Repository Initialization:** Established a new GitHub repository following the prescribed academic naming format (`GE4120-Arpilleda-Portfolio` / `BSN4F-Portfolio-Arpilleda`) to ensure easy identification for coursework evaluation.
-2. **Visibility Configuration:** Set the repository to **Public** so instructors, peers, and external evaluators could access and inspect the rendered documentation without requiring authentication tokens or invitation links.
+2. **Access Settings:** Configured repository visibility to Public, allowing evaluators and peers to inspect the project documentation without access restrictions or login credentials.
-3. **Core Base Files:** Initialized the repository directly with a default `README.md` file to serve as the root dashboard, alongside an automatically generated `.gitignore` file to filter out unnecessary system metadata (e.g., `.DS_Store` or local cache files).
+3. **Core Base Files:** Provisioned the repository with a primary `README.md` file to serve as the root dashboard, alongside an automatically generated `.gitignore` file to filter out unnecessary system metadata (e.g., `.DS_Store` or local cache files).

 ---